Today we are learning simple steps to declutter your kitchen. Just follow this guide to create a tidy minimalist kitchen that you’ll love.

 Four rolling pins?
 10 mixing bowls?
 47 coffee mugs?
 Come on now…you really don’t need all of those!
 Go through and pick out your favorites or the ones you use all the time and donate the rest.
 I promise there is a young couple out there who needs them!

 When it comes to streamlining your kitchen, multi-purpose items are the way to go.
-Unfortunately, we are easily tempted by fun novelty gadets like cake-pop makers, waffle-stick makers and quesadilla machines.
+Unfortunately, we are easily tempted by fun novelty gadgets like cake-pop makers, waffle-stick makers, and quesadilla machines.
 Ultimately, these items take up space and aren’t used very often.
-If an item you own can only serve one purpose in your kitchen it’s probably worth letting go.
+If an item you own can only serve one purpose in your kitchen, it’s probably worth letting go.

 - Use wall hanging baskets to store fruit